-Members of Greek Life
+Members of FSL

 - If you hear your friends use words and phrases that are common in society that normalize gender- & power-based violence, supremacy, or victim blaming: explain how that language can be harmful.
 Normalizing violent, predatory and oppressive language lays the groundwork for physical violence to become the norm - we must intervene long before violence occurs, and hold people accountable to the impact of their language.

 - Support our brothers and sisters in making their own decisions surrounding their sex life & relationships.
 The only expectations surrounding sex should be that it is consensual and enjoyable for all parties.

 - Be an active bystander in our community.
 All of us have the potential to be a leader - and our entire community will be better & safer for it.